 To continue my earlier example, you can’t cook a five-star quality meal while having to clean the office, answer phones, customers, and fulfill your other duties.
 It’s not healthy to give your whole self away to appease someone else.
 You end up with nothing left to maintain and keep your own sanity and peace.

 Even when it comes to children, although we try to be nearly everything for them in order to help them grow and prosper we still outsource roles to others.
 Allow them to go to the playground to make friends to play with.
 Let them go to school to learn from teachers.
 We can’t be everything for them either.

 If someone is demanding that you be their literal everything or say that you are their everything, correct them.
 It’s not healthy for you to expect everything you need from me or for me to expect that from you.
 Or while I appreciate you consider me to be a major force in your life, I can’t be the only one.

-At the end of the day, I don’t want to be your everything because then I have nothing left for myself.
+At the end of the day, you don’t want to be their everything because then you have nothing left for yourself.